getchip/PocketCHIP-Docs/source/includes/_using-derp.md

 ### WiFi

-A connection to a WiFi network is easily made using the WiFi icon the top right system tray.
+Connecting to a WiFi network is easy using the WiFi icon the top right system tray.
 Just select a network to initiate a connection.
 If you need a password, you'll be prompted for it.

 ![Select a wireless connection access point](images/screen_wifisettings.jpg)